emerick42/Symfony2-Improved-Distrib/README.md

 * change your _application name_, _domain name_, _deploy path_, _username_ and _repository address_

 You can also change every Capifony settings you want to meet your needs.
-It's basically just an usual Capifony deployment file but configured to handle Assetic, migrations and user's sessions.
+It's basically just a usual Capifony deployment file but configured to handle Assetic, migrations and user's sessions.

 ##Changelog

 _**develop**_
+* Now using Symfony 2.3
 * Add a default Capifony configuration file

 _2013/04/05: **v1.1.2**_